MavenWave-DevOps/ignite-argocd/README.md

 ### CLI

 The UI for argocd is what makes the application a great gitops tool.
-However, you can interact with it through the CLI.
+However, you can also interact with it through the CLI.

+Sync Apps

 ```sh
 argocd app sync -l argocd.argoproj.io/instance=apps
 ```

-## CLI Logout
+Logout

 ```sh
 argocd logout localhost:8080
 ```